rob006-software/yii2-simple-auth/README.md

 #### Authentication any request

-You can use Authenticator to authenticate any request, even if you you don't use `yii2-httpclient` package.
+You can use `Authenticator` to authenticate any request, even if you don't use `yii2-httpclient` package.
 For example, authentication cURL request by GET param:

 ```php